f5devcentral/f5-agility-labs-waf/docs/class4/class4.rst

 `Succeeding with Application Security <https://support.f5.com/csp/article/K07359270>`_

-Here is a complete listing of all ASM classes offered at this years agility.
+Here is a complete listing of all F5 WAF classes offered at this years Agility.

-ASM141 - Good WAF Security - Getting started with ASM
+* WAF 141 - Getting started with WAF, Bot Defense and Threat Campaigns

-ASM241 - Elevated WAF Security - Elevating ASM Protection

-ASM341 - High and Maximum WAF Security - Maximizing ASM Protection

-ASM342 - WAF Programmability - Enhancing ASM Security and Manageability
+* WAF 241 – Learning and the Positive Security Model

+* WAF 341 – Advanced Protection and Positive Security

+* WAF 342 – WAF in a CI/CD pipeline (new 15.1 features)

+* WAF 111 - Protect yourself against the OWASP Top 10

+* WAF/APM API Security and Management

 .. toctree::
    :maxdepth: 1